Kelvin-Helmholtz instability of AB interface in superfluid 3He: Experimental method

-The spiralling vortex motion in the long rotating cylinder becomes most interesting in the turbulent regime below $0.6\,T_\mathrm{c}$ (see eg. \cite{PNAS}).
-Here the KH instability is followed by a sudden turbulent burst when the vortex loops transferred across the AB interface interact by reconnecting \cite{Front}.
-The burst takes place in the vicinity of the AB interface within a space comparable to the cylinder radius $R$.
-It boosts the number of the spiralling vortices close to that in equilibrium solid-body rotation, $N_\mathrm{eq} = \pi R^2 \, 2\Omega/\kappa$, removing thereby the excess rotating counterflow in this short section of the cylinder.
-Vortex expansion into the vortex-free flow then takes place within a spiralling turbulent vortex front with an axial length $\sim R$ \cite{Front}.
-Behind the front the vortices are close to a state of solid-body rotation.
-However, instead of an array of rectilinear lines, the vortices behind the front form a twisted bundle \cite{TwistedBundle}.
-The open questions are concerned with the front dynamics in the zero temperature limit below $0.2 \, T_\mathrm{c}$ \cite{VorFrontHeating,LowT-Front}.
+The spiralling vortex motions in the long rotating cylinder after a KH event become most interesting in the turbulent regime below $0.6\,T_\mathrm{c}$ (see eg. \cite{PNAS}).
+Here the KH instability is followed by a sudden turbulent burst, where the vortex loops transferred across the AB interface interact in the B phase by reconnecting \cite{Front}.
+The burst takes place in the vicinity of the AB interface within a space comparable in size to the cylinder radius $R$.
+It increases the number of spiralling vortices and removes thereby much of the rotating counterflow in this section of the cylinder.
+The expansion into the vortex-free flow then continues as a spiralling turbulent vortex front with an axial length $\sim R$ \cite{VorFrontHeating,LowT-Front}.
+It leaves behind a twisted vortex bundle \cite{TwistedBundle}, a state which later slowly unwinds.